thechrisu/trains/README.md

 # trains
+Dear TAs, I'm sorry, but the MD5 of this README file does not match, I hope this is ok!
+(The MD5s match the previous commit)

 ## Instructions
-1. I'm sorry, but this currently only works on my machine.
+make (will clean, recompile and copy .elf file to /u/cs452/tftp/ARM/csulshoe/)

-2. Install googletest (1.
+To run tests, install googletest (1.
 Clone via git submodules, 2.
-Use google to find out how to install googletest)
+Use google to find out how to install googletest) Then issue make test
-3. Stare at the Makefile
-4. buildlab is for builds on the UW servers, build is for local ARM builds, buildx64 is for x86-x64 local builds

 TODO valgrind
 TODO profiling